geetchoubey/gimme-vault/README.md

 # Gimme Vault
-Simple Go helper application to login to AWS Cli
+Configurable Golang application to login to AWS CLI

 ## Features
 - Easy to configure